Funding for local community and voluntary groups

 M&S, Lidl, Aldi, Danone and Coca-Cola European Partners have partnered with Neighbourly to create the Neighbourly Community Fund to channel micro-grants directly to community organisations helping those most at risk.
 For existing members of Neighbourly in UK and Ireland only.

 Sport England has created a new Community Emergency Fund to help community sport and physical activity organisations who are experiencing short term financial hardship or the ceasing of operations due to the ongoing coronavirus crisis.
 Awards will be between £300 and £10,000+.

 Standard Life Foundation

-Standard Life Foundation has announced that they would be fast tracking applications in response to the coronavirus pandemic, and make funding available to work directly related to the pandemic, including policy work, campaigning, research, public attitudinal work, and improving practice and design.
+Standard Life Foundation has announced that they will be fast tracking applications in response to the coronavirus pandemic, and will make funding available to work directly related to the pandemic, including policy work, campaigning, research, public attitudinal work, and improving practice and design.